operio-dev/operio-whitepaper/docs/05_product_modules.md

 ## Market Context & Opportunity

 The global ERP market, valued at $54.8 billion in 2024, remains fundamentally broken.
-Legacy systems like SAP, Oracle, and NetSuite were architected in the 1990s—before cloud computing, before AI, before the modern economy existed.
+Legacy systems like SAP, Oracle, and NetSuite were architected in the 1990s, before cloud computing, before AI, before the modern economy existed.
 They require armies of consultants, months of implementation, and still fail 75% of the time.

 **The trillion-dollar problem:** Modern businesses operate across fragmented tools (150+ SaaS apps on average), creating operational blindness, data silos, and manual inefficiencies that cost companies 40% of their operational capacity.

 **The AGI breakthrough:** For the first time in computing history, we can build systems that *understand* business context, make autonomous decisions, and orchestrate complex workflows without human intervention.
-This isn't automation—it's artificial general intelligence applied to enterprise operations.
+This isn't automation, it's artificial general intelligence applied to enterprise operations.

 ---